hezhangsprinter/DCPDN/README.md

 ## Training
 	python train.py --dataroot ./train512 --valDataroot ./val512 --exp ./checkpoints/
+More training details (especially how to repreduce the results using stage-wise training strategy) can be found in the paper.

 ## Testing
 	python demo.py --dataroot ./your_dataroot --valDataroot ./your_dataroot --netG ./pre_trained/netG_epoch_9.pth
 ## Dataset